PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 07:32:08
+Last updated: 2024-04-06 07:32:41
-Random Quote: What is lost, will be found. - Maura Franklin
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla